 What do I need to get started with the SWSL?
 To get started with the SWSL, riders must be in grades 5-12 to compete, must have access to a horse and professional trainer, and must be able to ride in either Saddle Seat or Western disciplines.
 As this is a school league, a representative of the rider's school must attend the 2 annual Mandatory Meetings posted on our Calendar Page.
 Review the SWSL rules on our Rules Page to ensure the rider will be able to abide by the SWSL policies, then download the SWSL Checklist on our Forms Page, which outlines the forms you will need to fill out in order to compete.
+Subscribe to our emails and follow us on Facebook to ensure you're notified of all updates and changes.
 If you have any questions, send us anemail and we'd be happy to help.

 How is the late fee determined for entries? - The date of the entry submission is determined by the postmark on the posted entry.
 If the postmark date is past the submission deadline, you will be subject to either a $100 or a $150 late fee per late entry.

 If two riders are splitting the same horse, how are the fees divided? - The USEF Fee, CDF Drug Fee, and LAEC Grounds Fee can be split between the riders.
 The Admin Fee and Class Fee are paid individually by each rider.

 If a rider is competing in both Western and English divisions, do the fees apply to both? - A separate Entry, Class Fee, Grounds Fee, Horse Fee and Admin Fee must be submitted for the Western and the English classes.
 If the same horse is used in both the Western and English divisions, Grounds Fees and Horse Fees will be addressed on an individual basis.